 Rand weaker as global economic worries weigh

+The currency also lost strength after President Cyril Ramaphosa hinted on Wednesday evening that metropolitan areas might remain on an “alert level 4” lockdown, and over renewed worries about Sino-US trade relations.

+The stock market dropped on Thursday on continued worries over a resurgence in coronavirus cases in some countries and US-China trade relations, making Tuesday’s rise an aberration.

-At 0645 GMT the rand was 0.32% weaker at 18.5600 per dollar from an opening level of 18.4980, extending losses from the previous session triggered by a grim economic outlook given by the US central bank.
+At 1620 GMT, the rand was 0.38% weaker at R18.5700 per dollar from an opening level of R18.4980, extending losses from the previous session, which was triggered by a grim economic outlook given by the US central bank.

-Moves in risk currencies globally, including the rand, have been sentiment-driven in recent sessions, with investors mostly staying on the sidelines as they weigh the prospects of a quick economic recovery against signs of a second wave of COVID-19 infections.
+Moves in risk currencies globally, including the rand, have been sentiment-driven in recent sessions, with investors mostly staying on the sidelines as they weigh the prospects of a quick economic recovery.

 US Federal Reserve chairman Jerome Powell on Wednesday gave a sobering assessment of the US economic outlook in a closely watched speech that quickened a move to safe-haven assets.